8 Beautiful Beaches in Nerja You Must Visit

 Calahonda Beach is the most photographed beach in Nerja.
 Situated on the left side of Balcón de Europa, this small beach is surrounded by impressive rocky cliffs.

-You can access the beach from a small entrance called Boquete de Calahonda, from Balcón de Europa.
+You can access the beach through a small entrance called Boquete de Calahonda, located near Balcón de Europa.

 There’s no visit to Nerja without visiting this unique beach!